texhex/BiosSledgehammer/README.md

 :exclamation: **IMPORTANT!** This is insecure and just an example!
 Do not use the password itself as file name!

-This file has to be stored in the [PwdFiles folder](#pwdfiles-folder) (see the section how to create the files).
-If you want to use an empty password, just leave the value empty like this:
+The password file you have defined has to be stored in the [PwdFiles folder](#pwdfiles-folder).
+For details how to create a password file, please see [Creating a BIOS password file](#creating-a-bios-password-file).

+In case you want to use an empty password, just leave the value empty like this:

 ```cfg
 # Empty password (bad idea!)
 PasswordFile ==
 ```

-Regarding BIOS passwords, please note the following:
+Regarding BIOS passwords, please also note the following:

 * Passwords need to meet minimum complexity rules (must contain upper- and lower-case letters and a number) or the BIOS will reject the password change but won't issue any specific error message - it will simply return "Invalid password file".
 The only exception of this rule is an empty password which is always allowed.
 * There are only some password changes allowed per power cycle.
 If the password change just doesn’t work although it has worked before, turn the device off and on.